Luca-Skyline/Up-Beat/README.md

 **Luca DalCanto (Team Lead, Music Theorist, and Procedural Systems):** In charge of figuring out how to weigh the random elements of creating the music track.
 Takes parameters from Zack and gives data to Micah representing musical information.
 Luca is in charge of communicating with other team members to ensure proper data handling between these two choke points.

 **Micah Tien (MIDI, Audio Engineer):** In charge of turning the information into MIDI and sequencing it into audio to play back to the user.
+Also must export music data as a MIDI file to "save" user projects and allow them to open it elsewhere.
 Takes parameters from Luca.

 ### Frontend